numlck/MouseSync.com/README.md

 >Here's a quick clip from bounce 180 that I hit with this driver interceptor.
 I'd say this is the nicest b180 clip I've ever gotten by a little bit, seems like I can move at quicker speeds without losing as much smoothness and precision.
 Using GPW @ 37cm/360 on cordura mouse pad.
 I have the X/Y scaling set to 10 for each, also. https://streamable.com/qawug

+**Make a pull request if you want to feature your highlight or video in here.**

 # How To Install
 Download the latest release from https://github.com/e9k/ReyonMouseFix/releases